sauravdas2/srteston/README.md

 TestON, a testing infastructure by Paxterra
 =======================================
 TestON is the testing platform that all the ONOS tests are being run on currently.
-This is a private fork of TestOn meant only for the segment routing tests
+This is a private fork of TestOn meant only for the segment routing tests.

 Setup
 -------------